Wondersoft/olaper/README.md

 ## Demo configuration ("foodmart")

 To test and try olaper, you can use the demo configuration with the pre-configured database.

-Follow the following steps to configure it:
+Demo is available as Docker image: https://github.com/ivansabik/docker-olaper

+Otherwise, to configure the demo configuration manually, use following steps:

 * To setup the database you will need MySQL server installation.
 Log into MySQL console and create a database: